yuanjielu-64/barn_challenge_lu/README.md

 Follow the instructions below to run simulations on your local machines.

-1. Download the requirment from jackal robot (https://www.clearpathrobotics.com/assets/guides/noetic/jackal/simulation.html), if you run successfully, then go step 2
+1. Download the requirment from jackal robot, if you run successfully, then go step 2 (https://www.clearpathrobotics.com/assets/guides/noetic/jackal/simulation.html)
 ```
 sudo apt-get install ros-noetic-jackal-simulator ros-noetic-jackal-desktop ros-noetic-jackal-navigation
 ```